KoKo Head Cafe – Chicken Liver Dumplings

 CHEF & OWNER LEE ANNE WONG’S STORY

-In 2013, Wong moved from her hometown New York City to Honolulu, Hawaii where in 2014, she debuted Koko Head Cafe – an island style brunch house in the Kaimuki neighborhood.
-The restaurant quickly gained popularity, and Wong was recognized on the cover of Honolulu Magazine, featured in Bon Appétit, Food and Wine Magazine, Honolulu Star Advertiser, and the Huffington Post.
+In 2013, Lee Anne moved from her hometown New York City to Honolulu, Hawaii where in 2014, she debuted Koko Head Cafe – an island style brunch house in the Kaimuki neighborhood.
+The restaurant quickly gained popularity, and she was recognized on the cover of Honolulu Magazine, featured in Bon Appétit, Food and Wine Magazine, Honolulu Star Advertiser, and the Huffington Post.

-Soon after, Wong released her first cookbook, Dumplings All Day Wong in August 2014.
+Soon after, Lee Anne released her first cookbook, Dumplings All Day Wong in August 2014.
 In 2016 she joined Hawaiian Airlines as a guest chef and was named Executive Chef for the airline in 2018, leading the culinary program and menus for both domestic and international flights.

 In 2019, Lee Anne moved to Maui with her partner and one year old son.
 She also returned to participate in Season 17 of Bravo’s Top Chef All Stars.
 Wong’s latest project, Papa’aina at The Pioneer Inn, located in historic Old Lahaina at the Harbor, showcases her culinary travels while featuring local, Maui grown and raised ingredients, as she reimagines the restaurant for Maui’s oldest hotel.